 Febuxostat has been associated with cardiovascular complications, causing the FDA to require a cautionary statement on the drug insert.
 In addition, this drug can result in severe GI discomfort and abnormal liver function.
-The other common side effects of Febuxostat include nausea, gout flares, joint pain and rash.
+The other common side effects of Febuxostat include nausea, gout flares, joint pain, and rash.

 Either uricosuric agents or xanthine oxidase inhibitors do not currently meet the requirement of gout medications.
-The world needs a good gout drug with an excellent efficacy lowering uric acid and a great safety.
+The world needs a good gout drug with an excellent efficacy lowering uric acid and great safety.

 URAT1 Inhibitors for Gout treatment (Uricosuric Drug)